Philadelphia Grand Opera Company

-The Philadelphia Grand Opera Company was the name of four different American opera companies active at the Academy of Music in Philadelphia, Pennsylvania during the twentieth century.
+The Philadelphia Grand Opera Company was the name of four different American opera companies active at the Academy of Music in Philadelphia, Pennsylvania, during the 20th century.
 The last and best known of the four was founded in November 1954 with the merger of the Philadelphia Civic Grand Opera Company and the Philadelphia La Scala Opera Company.
 That company in turn merged with the Philadelphia Lyric Opera Company in 1975 to form the Opera Company of Philadelphia.
 Of the three earlier companies, only one lasted beyond one season; a company founded in 1926 which later became associated with the Curtis Institute of Music in 1929.
 That company closed its doors in 1932 due to financial reasons during the Great Depression.

+History

-The first Philadelphia Grand Opera Companies:1916
+The first Philadelphia Grand Opera Companies: 1916

 The first company to be known as the Philadelphia Grand Opera Company (PGOC) was founded in 1916.
 Its first production, Gaetano Donizetti's Lucia di Lammermoor, opened on December 18 of that year at the Academy of Music with Regina Vicarino in the title role, Forrest Lamont as Edgardo, and Ettore Martini conducting.
 Short lived, the company produced one more opera in December 1916, Giuseppe Verdi's Il trovatore, before disbanding.

-Salmaggi's Philadelphia Grand Opera Companies:1920-1921
+Salmaggi's Philadelphia Grand Opera Companies: 1920-1921

 The second company to be known as the PGOC was actually a company based out of New York City that was active in both NYC and Philadelphia.
 The company was founded by impresario Alfred Salmaggi (later founder of the Salmaggi Opera Company) in the spring of 1920 under the name the Italian Lyric Federation.
 The company's first performance at the Academy of Music was Verdi's Otello on June 30, 1920, with Nicola Zerola in the title role.
 The company changed its name to the PGOC in November 1920 after the financial backers fired Salmaggi.
 From this point on the company worked out of Philadelphia, although Salmaggi countered his firing by continuing to perform works with different singers under the name of the Italian Lyric Federation in NYC.
 Like the first PGOC, this company was also short lived, with its last production, Rigoletto, being held on Halloween of 1921.